orazdow/minigl/readme.md

 ##### minimal webgl library [demo]()

-*MiniGl* facilitates webgl programs without much setup.
+MiniGl facilitates webgl programs without much setup.
-Parameters are specified by an options object and multiple objects can be loaded or chained to create modular programs.
+Parameters are specified in program objects and multiple objects can be loaded or chained to create modular programs.
 These can be as minimal as a container for a shader or more complicated.

 The library consists of two files: **minigl.js** contains necessities for setting up a WebGL program.
-It uses a parameter format similar to [TWGL.js](https://twgljs.org/), and works as stripped-down version with essential functions in a single file, but in-depth texture handling, instancing and other features are not provided.
+It works as a stripped down version of [TWGL.js](https://twgljs.org/) in a single file but in-depth texture handling, instancing and other features are not provided.

-**glview.js** provides a driver class that can setup a WebGL program in a single line and adds some extra functionality.
-Depending on the options in objects passed to it, programs can be set up with backbuffers or other render targets, chained together, given setup and render callbacks, or have other defaults overridden.
-Objects containing a simplified spec to setup gui controls can be specified as well which integrates with [dat.gui](https://github.com/dataarts/dat.gui).
+**glview.js** provides a driver class that can setup WebGL programs in a one line and adds extra functionality depending on the options passed to it.
+Programs can be set up with backbuffers or other targets, chained together, and integrated with [dat.gui](https://github.com/dataarts/dat.gui).

 ---
 #### Usage: GLview